datahappy1/minimalistic_2player_chess/README.md

 ## A minimalistic 2 player chess game using HTML, CSS and JavaScript
 A very simple and minimalistic HTML5, CSS, JavaScript exercise allowing 2 players to play together a game of chess in the browser.
-Basically just messing' around with the HTML5 Drag/Drop API.
+Basically just messin' around with the HTML5 Drag/Drop API.

 #### Screenshot:
 ![alt text][screens]